CollinHeist/CropTop/README.md

 * application

 #### Integrated Circuit Drivers
-each module has an associated .c and .h file with a documented format
+Every driver PIC32 peripheral or Integrated Circuit (IC) driver has an associated .c and .h file with a [documented coding standard](https://github.com/kcaisley/CropTop/tree/master/Software)

+For longevity of the project, it is encouraged to be consistent with the project structure.

 #### Creating New Screens
 instructions